bltlab/mot/README.md

 To install `motext`, run `pip install motext`.
 (If you are working with a clone of the repository and want to make changes to `motext`, you can run `pip install -e .` from the root of the clone.)

-Currently, two subcommands are supported by this script: `search` and `extract`.
+Currently, two commands are supported by this script: `search` and `extract`.
 For a description of these commands, run `motext --help`:

 ```
 Usage: motext [OPTIONS] COMMAND [ARGS]...